bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

 published: false

 ---
 You can run your UI test specific to your app and have the whole process screen recorded using one Bitrise workflow.
-Let's see how to put together a workflow using our `AVD Manager`, `Wait for Android Emulator` and `Script` Steps to set up screen recording for UI testing!
+Let's see how to put together a workflow using our `AVD Manager`, `Wait for Android Emulator` and `Script` Steps!

 ![](/img/screen-recording-workflow.png)